-Students in Gonzaga's Biology and Chemistry and Biochemistry departments have the opportunity to enhance their college experience through independent research in a faculty mentor's laboratory.
-Gonzaga's HHMI supported programs in the sciences provide internships both over the summer and during the academic year for hands-on laboratory training.
+Students in Gonzaga's Biology and Chemistry & Biochemistry departments have the opportunity to enhance their college experience through independent research in a faculty mentor's laboratory.
+Gonzaga's programs in the sciences provide opportunities both over the summer and during the academic year for hands-on laboratory training.

 Remember that the best way to secure a research position is to go and talk with a potential faculty mentor about their research projects.
 Explain to them why you want to do research, where your own passions lie and how a position in their lab will help you in you in your future career (whatever that may be...).
 Be ready to commit to 5 hours per week and have a plan for how research is going to fit into your other academic commitments.

 Are you ready for research?
 Check out the Independent Research Flyer!